zengkaipeng/UAlign/readme.md

 - predicted_results
-    - In the $\texttt{USPTO-FULL}$ and $\texttt{USPTO-MIT}$ folders, there is only one set of experimental results in each.
+    - In the `USPTO-FULL` and `USPTO-MIT` folders, there is only one set of experimental results in each.
 They are divided into different files based on the index of the data.
     - In USPTO-50K, there are two sets of experimental results.
-The file $\texttt{answer-1711345166.9484136.json}$ corresponds to the setting of reaction class unknown, while $\texttt{answer-1711345359.2533984.json}$ corresponds to the setting of reaction class known.
+The file `answer-1711345166.9484136.json` corresponds to the setting of reaction class unknown, while `answer-1711345359.2533984.json` corresponds to the setting of reaction class known.
-    - Each $\texttt{json}$ file contains raw data for testing, the model's prediction results, corresponding logits, and also includes the checkpoints information used to generate this $\texttt{json}$ file.
+    - Each `json` file contains raw data for testing, the model's prediction results, corresponding logits, and also includes the checkpoints information used to generate this `json` file.

 ## Data Preprocess

-We provide the data preprocess scripts in folder $\texttt{data\_proprocess}$​.
+We provide the data preprocess scripts in folder `data_proprocess`​.
 Each dataset is processed through a separate processing script.
 The atom-mapping numbers of each reaction are reassigned according to the canonical ranks of atoms of the product to avoid information leakage.
 The script for USPTO-50K and USPTO-FULL is used to process a single file.
 The scripts can be used as follows and the output file will be stored in the same folder as the input file.

 ```shell
 python data_proprocess/canonicalize_data_50k.py --filename $dir_of_raw_file